Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/functions.md

     - If the user gives bad input:
       - We print "Invalid letter please enter a single character."
       - Then return the input.
-    - If the user gives valid input just return the input.
+    - If the user gives valid input:
+      - Then we just return the input.

 We will expand this to a full solution in the next lesson.